AjmalAli10/namsteReact_2/Assignment/README.md

 ---
 ## What is `npx` ?
 ### To understand npx we need to understand 2 - 3 termonalogy -
->1. `Locally` installed package ?
+>1. **`Locally` installed package ?**
->2. `Globally` installed package ?
+>2. **`Globally` installed package ?**
->3. `package.json` file.
+>3. **`package.json` file.**
-  >> `Locally` installed packages are kept in the same directory that your are working on and these installed packages kept inside `node_module` folder and specific to only that project.
+  >> **`Locally` installed packages are kept in the same directory that your are working on and these installed packages kept inside `node_module` folder and specific to only that project.**
   >>
-  >> `Globally` installed packages intalled in your system and these packages are not only specific to that projects only. you can work with packages in any projects that are in your system.
+  >> **`Globally` installed packages intalled in your system and these packages are not only specific to that projects only. you can work with packages in any projects that are in your system.**
   >>
-  >> If you want to run package using npm you need to create `package.json` file or it will get created when you installed any packages using npm. it is better to creat package.json file first.
+  >> **If you want to run package using npm you need to create `package.json` file or it will get created when you installed any packages using npm. it is better to creat package.json file first.**
 ### `npx` is used to executes the installed packages that are locally or globally installed
 ### `npx` will check whether package exists in $PATH, or in the local project binaries, and if so it will execute it.
 ### `npx` is also use to execute a package that does not exists or installed in your working directort $PATH without installing it in your directory.
+---
+## What is difference between `dependencies` vs `devDependencies`
+### `dependencies` - For example you have your project that are depended on ther piece of code or packages installed by npm. which we need in global environment that is called dependencies.
+> **Like - `react` and `react-dom` is required in `prodution build` that `packages` should be inside `dependencies` key in your package.json.**
+### `devDependencies` - `Packages` that are only required for `development` use case that is called `devDependencies`
+> **Like - testing packages**
+---
+## What is `Tree Shaking` ?
+### `Tree Shaking` is a machenism used by modern bundlers(Webpack, Parcel and RollUp).
+It will just shack off your code ( funny right :) ).
+No Worries, it will not hampper your code base that depended on each other. `Tree Shaking` machenism only shake off your `dead code`.
+Basically it is used to eliminate unnecssary code from  your final bundle(a.k.a single file/ module / package).
+Leaving behind only code that is actually used in your application.
+> **you might be thinking about what is dead code?
+> dead code are code that are never executed in your program. it will make your code base with unnecessary cultter.**
+---

+## What is `Hot Module Replacement` ?
+### `Hot Module Replacement` is a technique used by modern bundlers(webpack / parcel) for upadting code without fully refresh the page in your browser. `HMR` updates a code by replacing a old code with new code.
+---
+## What is `.gitignore`?
+What should we add and not add into it?
+### `.gitignore` is file that we create in our working directory.
+Which is use to ignore files / folders that we don't want to track them in our git repo.
+### The files or a folders we should put in `.gitignore` that can be autogenerated by your system or packages like `node_module`or that can be generated by server.
+### The files or a folders we should not add in `.gitignore` that are required in your prodcution build and development builds like `package.json` and `package-lock.json` files.

+##